Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 8 - Deploying to App Engine.md

 ```

 ### Deploy the application to App Engine
-This is the frontend applica
+This is the frontend applicaiton
 `./mvnw appengine:deploy -DskipTests`

 Find the URL